cockroachdb/docs/v2.1/build-a-csharp-app-with-cockroachdb.md

 ## Before you begin

-Make sure you have already [installed CockroachDB](install-cockroachdb.html) and the [.NET SDK](https://www.microsoft.com/net/download/) for your OS.
+Make sure you have already [installed CockroachDB](install-cockroachdb.html) and the <a href="https://www.microsoft.com/net/download/" data-proofer-ignore>.NET SDK</a> for your OS.

 ## Step 1.
 Create a .NET project